She-Ra and the Princesses of Power: LGBTQ representation

 the "queer romance" manifested by the Adora-Catra relationship and said that this slow-burn romance was a groundbreaking moment for TV.

 The series features same-sex attraction and romance among secondary and side characters as well.
-The romantic relationship between two female side characters, Spinnerella and Netossa, appears beginning in the first season, and receives more attention in a plot arc in the fifth season when Netossa must rescue her wife from the villain's mind control.
-The second season introduces a gay couple, Bow's fathers Lance and George.
-Additionally, it is strongly implied that Scorpia, Catra's right-hand through most of the series, has feelings for Catra and goes on pseudo-dates "disguised as side missions."
-In August 2020, Stevenson stated on Twitter that the characters Light Hope and Mara were in love in the series's backstory.
+Two of the princesses, Spinerella and Netossa, are a married couple, and their relationship receives more attention in a plot arc in the fifth season when Netossa must rescue her wife from the villain's mind control.
+An episode focusing on Bow, the male lead, explores his relationship with his two fathers Lance and George.
+Additionally, it is strongly implied that Scorpia, Catra's right-hand woman, has a crush on her and arranges pseudo-dates disguised as "side missions."
+Scorpia also mentions that the Horde soldier Kyle has a crush on his coworker, a humanoid lizard man named Rogelio, and ND Stevenson once tweeted that he envisions the two in a polyamorous relationship that involves their cohort Lonnie.

+Adora's mentor Light Hope is a female artificial intelligence who, while generally devoid of emotion, felt genuine affection for the woman Mara.
+In August 2020, Stevenson elaborated on Twitter that Light Hope's feelings were romantic.

-In addition to queer romantic relationships, the series also features diverse gender identities.
-The fourth season introduced Double Trouble, a non-binary character who uses the singular they pronoun and is voiced by the non-binary actor and writer Jacob Tobia.
-Character designer Ray Geiger said that the character Jewelstar, featured in the fifth season and voiced by the transgender actor Alex Blue Davis, is a transgender man.
-Geiger also said that they intended for Adora's ally Perfuma to be read as a trans woman, though this is not acknowledged in the show.
+In addition to same-sex romance, the show also includes transgender characters.
+The fourth season introduces a minor antagonist named Double Trouble, who is referred to with the singular they pronoun.
+Double Trouble's voice actor is also non-binary.
+Additionally, character designer Ray Geiger said on Tumblr that the character Jewelstar (who presented as female in the original series but presents as male in an episode of the remake) is a transgender man, just like his voice actor, Alex Blue Davis.
+In the same post, Geiger also said that they designed Adora's friend Perfuma while envisioning her as a trans woman but never told anyone for fear of censorship.

 In June 2021, Stevenson told Insider that while the show's staff had a "good number of trans and nonbinary crew," criticism from some of Double Trouble as a villain and a "nonbinary character whose gender nonconformity was conflated with...alienness," blindsided him, admitting he "might have done some things differently," had he known of this perspective.
 He also said this conversation was important because "it points to the limits of our imagination."
 Tobia also told the publication that non-binary representation on screen needs to reflect the diversity of the non-binary community and make a statement to viewers in the process.